Cubic graphs and the golden mean: The Grigorchuk group

-To see the last, if $\ol w$ is not a SAW, then $w$ contains some shortest subword $s$ of length $3$ or more satisfying $s=\id$.
-On considering the action of $\Ga$ on $S$, we deduce that $S$ contains a cycle of length $3$ or more, a contradiction.
+To see \eqref{eq:new900}, suppose $\ol w$ is not a SAW.
+Then $w$ contains some shortest subword $s$ of length $3$ or more satisfying $s=\id$.
+On considering the action of $\Ga$ on $\sS$ (see Figure \ref{fig:one-end}), we deduce that $\sS$ contains a cycle of length $3$ or more.
+By inspection of $\sS$, this is seen to be a contradiction.

+Let $R=\{r_1, r_2,\dots\}$ be the set of right-hand endpoints of the $a$-edges of $\sS$, labelled in the order they are encountered when moving to the right from $1^\oo$ (in the sense of Figure \ref{fig:one-end}).
+An ordered pair of elements $r_i,r_j\in R$ is called \emph{consecutive} if $|i-j|=1$.
+Let $\sW$ be the subset of $\sW_0$ containing words that end in $a$.
+As above, $\sW$ lifts to a set $\ol\sW$ of SAWs on $G$.
+It turns out that $\sW$ is not sufficiently large to obtain $\mu(G)\ge \phi$, and therefore we shall need to augment $\sW$ to a larger set $\sW'$ of words, as follows.

-Let $w_0$ be a SAW on $S$ starting at $\id$ and ending immediately after an $a$-edge, and let $F(w_0)$ be the set of final endpoints of the $a$-edges in $w_0$, ordered by the order they are encountered by $w_0$ (thus $w_0$ traverses rightwards in Figure \ref{fig:one-end} using no loops).
-We think of $w_0$ as a word in the alphabet $\aleph$.
-Then $w_0$ can be broken into sections spanning two consecutive members of $F(w_0)$, and each such section may be replaced by any of a certain set of words.
-Let $\si$ be such a section, with first endpoint $z:=z(\si)$.
-There are three possible cases (see Figure \ref{fig:one-end}). \begin{letlist} \item If both $b$ and $c$ are rightward edges from $z$, we may replace $\si$ by the word labelled by any element of $\{ba,ca\}$.
+We think of the set $R$ as being points of renewal of walks in $\sW$.
+More specifically, each $w\in \sW$ can be broken into sections (called \emph{units}) beginning and ending (\resp) with a consecutive pair $z, z'\in R$, and each unit $\si$ may be any of the following. \begin{letlist} \item If both $b$ and $c$ are rightward edges from $z$, $\si$ is a word in $\{ba,ca\}$.